bl0x/learn-fpga-amaranth/README.md

 Using Amaranth HDL the code can certainly be simplified / restructured, but the aim of this project is to keep close to the original.

+Note: The repository is currently undergoing a transition to incorporate language changes from Amaranth HDL 0.5.
+If you want to use older Amaranth versions, check out the tag 'pre-amaranth-0.5'.

 ### Board support